dounan/chat-pc-site/docs/macos/getting-started/index.md

 ## Subscription plans

-The default free plans has a lifetime request limit as well as other limitations.
+The default free plan has a lifetime request limit as well as other limitations.
 To see the details of your account limits and explore other subscription options, ask ChatGPT for your "ChatPC account info".

 ## Helpful prompts